CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 Here is the code that we have in our machine, that we intend to run in Orquestra.
 There are two files, one is called `main.py` which contains the main function `generate_train`, and the other one is called `functions.py`, which contains the helper functions.

 The `generate_train` function does the following:
-- Generates the data based on the dataset name we input.
+- Generates the data based on the name of the dataset that we input.
 - Preprocesses the data by splitting it into features and labels.
-- Trains a model on this data, based on the model name we input.
+- Trains a model on this data, based on the name of the model that we input.
 - Makes predictions on the existing dataset using the model.
 - Calculates the accuracy of the model.
 - Outputs the predictions and the accuracy.